 Financial assets are recognised in the company's statement of financial position when the company becomes party to the contractual provisions of the instrument.

-Financial assets are classified into specified categories.
-The classification depends on the nature and purpose of the financial assets and is determined at the time of recognition.
+Financial assets are classified into specified categories, depending on the nature and purpose of the financial assets.

-Financial assets are initially measured at fair value plus transaction costs, other than those classified as fair value through profit and loss, which are measured at fair value.
+At initial recognition, financial assets classified as fair value through profit and loss are measured at fair value and any transaction costs are recognised in profit or loss.
+Financial assets not classified as fair value through profit and loss are initially measured at fair value plus transaction costs.